m4rs-mt/ILGPU/Docs/Tutorial_02.md

+﻿---
+layout: wiki
+---

-﻿# Tutorial 02 MemoryBuffers and ArrayViews
+# Tutorial 02 MemoryBuffers and ArrayViews

 Welcome to the seccond ILGPU tutorial.
 In this tutorial we will cover the basics of the Memory in ILGPU.
-In the best case, C# programmers will think of memory in terms of stack and heap objects, ref / in / out parameters, and GC.
-Once you introduce a coprocessor like a GPU, memory gets a little more complex.
+In the best case C# programmers will think of memory in terms of stack and heap objects, ref / in / out parameters, and GC.
+Once you introduce a coprocessor like a GPU memory gets a little more complex.

 Starting in this tutorial we need a bit of jargon: